neel0210/dynamic/README.md

-# guide to pack and extract super images
+# guide to pack and unpack super images

 ### Initial
 * Clone that repo with ```git clone https://github.com/neel021000/dynamic.git``` tho it will be private but nvm